kirinokirino/lunarikoCSS/README.md

 # lunarikoCSS
-My simple personal css library.
-Feel free to use and change it as you wish.
+My take on creating a css library.
+I Enjoy what I have right now, but its half finished and lacks polish.

+Feel free to take interesting bits and pieces, and please tell me if you do, then the priority of this project will instantly fly into the sky. :)